 Welcome to your new home!
-When you move into your new home on Sunday, August 31, 2014 (8:30 a.m.-11:45 a.m.) your journey at Fairfield begins.
+When you move into your new home on Sunday, January 18, 2015 (10 a.m.-2:30 p.m.) your journey at Fairfield begins.
 Please check in at the Office of Residence Life, located in the Barone Campus Center Lower Level, room 96.

 Check back regularly as this site will keep you updated about everything you need to know regarding your transition to Fairfield University and becoming a Stag!
 When you arrive on campus you will move into your residence hall and meet with your assigned New Student Leader (NSL).
 They are excited for your arrival and can't wait to introduce themselves!

-Below is a list of items to be completed in the Online Transfer Student Checklist.
+The Online New Student Checklist will be available December 15, 2014.
+Below is a list of items to be completed in the Online New Student Checklist.
 Remember to use your University NetID credentials to access to the checklist.

 - StagAlert Information Update